Volunteer Training Series: Friends Group Organization and Incorporation

 This is part of a winter volunteer training series that is open to park Friends groups, watershed groups and other organizations working to improve and protect Dane County land and water resources.
 These sessions are free and open to all.
 Please register in advance for planning purposes.
 Snacks and beverages will be provided by the Foundation for Dane County Parks.
 For a full list of trainings in this series, visit our Friends Stewardship and Training Resources webpage.

-Categories: Parks, Volunteer, Talk or Workshop
+Categories: Parks, Training, Volunteer, Talk or Workshop